mvrdevelopment/spec/mvr-spec.md

 | -------------- | ----------------------------- | --------------------------- | ------------------------------------------------------------------------- |
 | fileName       | [FileName](#user-content-attrtype-filename) | Not Optional          | The file name, including extension, of the external file in the archive.
 If there is no extension, it will assume that the extension is 3ds. |

-The child list contains a list of the following nodes:
+The child list (Table 45) contains a list of the following nodes:

 ##### Table 45 — *Geometry3D Node Childs*